Gunnar Dyrberg

+Early life

+Dyrberg was born on 12 November 1921 in Fåborg, Denmark and he grew up in Vesterbro, Copenhagen.
+In 1940, he studied mathematics at Vester Borgerdyd Gymnasium (now Københavns åbne Gymnasium, meaning Copenhagen's Open Gymnasium).

 Nazi occupation and resistance

-After the Nazis occupied Denmark, Dyrberg was among the many young men who joined the Danish Resistance.
+After Nazi Germany invaded Denmark (beginning 9 April 1940), Dyrberg was among the many young men who joined the Danish Resistance.
 He used the code name, "Herman," to disguise his identity during the German occupation.
-He rose to lead the Holger Danske, a resistance group in Copenhagen.

-Dyrberg had a very close working relationship with Bent Faurschou-Hviid ("Flame") and Jørgen Haagen Schmith (code named "Citron"), two of the most noted members of the group.
+He rose to lead group 5 of the Holger Danske, a resistance group in Copenhagen from 1943 to 1945.
+His activities included sabotage, military actions, leadership, and rescue.
+He was also a member of the illegal press.
+Dyrberg had a very close working relationship with Bent Faurschou-Hviid ("Flame") and Jørgen Haagen Schmith ("Citron"), two of the most noted members of the group.
 After the war, Dyrberg admitted that he had directed the killing of several German informants and soldiers, though the number has never been publicly revealed.
-Before 1944, the group killed only Danish Nazis, informers, and collaborators, to reduce the threat of overwhelming Nazi retaliation against the civilian population.
+He killed Hedvig Delbo on 9 March 1944, with Patrick Scultz, and he killed Erik Victor Pedersen.

+The Gestapo hunted him, requiring Dyrberg to jump out of a window on three occasions as he was being shot at.
+He moved 30 times in six months to avoid being captured.
+By the spring of 1944, there were only three members of Holger Danske that remained out of a group of 25, many killed on the same day.
+Lillelund, who had fled to Sweden, returned to Copenhagen to lead the group.
+Knud Larsen and others returned to Holger Danske, affiliating with Frode Jacobsen's organization, Ringen (the Ring), having freed themselves of Dansk Samling (Danish Unity).

 In 1945, Dyrberg was appointed head of the Resistance Press Office.
 For decades after the war, issues related to the choices of Danish targets to be liquidated were not much discussed; politicians wanted to support the resistance in the postwar effort to rebuild their society.

 Post-war years

-In 1946 Dyrberg married Lulla.
-They had two sons together.
+He went to college after the war, studying politics, receiving a degree in 1948 at the University of Copenhagen.

+World War II economic recovery programs

+From 1946 to 1947, he was with the Ministry of Foreign Affairs.
+He worked in Germany temporarily as the head of the British headquarters of the Danish military mission.

-He went to college after the war, getting a degree in economics in 1948 at the University of Copenhagen.
-He worked for the government on programs to implement the Marshall Plan, serving in the Directorate for Product Supplies, a trade policy department (1948–52), and in the Department of Commerce, on its Productivity Committee (predecessor of Danish Trade) (1952-1953).
-He also worked with representatives of other governments and businesses to help improve the efficiency of industry, trade and commerce in Europe.
+He worked for the government on programs to implement the Marshall Plan, serving in the Directorate for Commodity Supply, a trade policy department (1948–52), and in the productivity committee of the Ministry of Commerce, the predecessor of Denmark's Enterprise Fund (1952-1953).
+He helped improve the efficiency of industry, trade and commerce in Europe.
+He worked for the productivity centers of Italy and Greek as a consultant.